Mark Baker writes historical and other miscellaneous non-fiction articles to help expand his readers' knowledge.

 “America I've given you all and now I'm nothing.

 America two dollars and twenty-seven cents January 17, 1956.

 I can't stand my own mind.

 America when will we end the human war?

 I don't feel good don't bother me.

-The Russian aspects of historical socialistic views soak the poem, it’s basis comprising worker’s rights, elimination of government, and the creation of the power vested in the state to distribute jobs and plots of land.
-There is one such stanza however that gives an increased clarity of Communism at its core,
+Russian-inspired socialist views are expressed throughout the poem, particularly those regarding worker’s rights, government overhaul, giving the state the power to distribute jobs and land.
+There is one such stanza, however, that gives an increased clarity of communism at its core:

-Other aspects of this poem extract the true nature of the emotional standpoint of the author, giving much directed emotions towards America itself as a political system and also portraying aggressive power maintenance of itself.
-A few lines direct a fuller picture of emotional hate,
+Other aspects of this poem extract the true nature of the author's standpoint, such as his frustration towards America's political system and aggressive maintenance of power.
+A few lines create a fuller picture of his hatred:

 “…America when will you be angelic?